DataDog/integrations-core/eks_fargate/README.md

 ###### Sidecar profiles and custom selectors

 To further configure the Agent or its container resources, use the Helm property `clusterAgent.admissionController.agentSidecarInjection.profiles` to add environment variable definitions and resource settings.
-With this property, you can configure a custom selector to target workload pods instead of updating the workload to add `agent.datadoghq.com/sidecar:fargate` labels.
+Use the `clusterAgent.admissionController.agentSidecarInjection.selectors` property to configure a custom selector to target workload pods instead of updating the workload to add `agent.datadoghq.com/sidecar:fargate` labels.

 1. Create a Helm `datadog-values.yaml` file that configures a sidecar profile and a custom pod selector.